forodark/ADTL21C/glenlib/readme.txt

  Please explore the file to learn more.
 ==================================================================================================================
 Latest changes (v1.0)
+    - auto() for table columns
+    - fixed extractDecimal to return -1 if none found Changes (v1.0)
     - Separated menus and tables into their own packages
         > glenlib_menu (needs glenlib)
         > glenlib_table (needs glenlib)